deic-dk/files_sharding/README.md

 then redirect to the server holding the requested file, unless this server happens to be itself.

-The sharding algorithm will use the user name as key and therefore cannot be implemented directly on the load balancer.
+The sharding algorithm will use the username as key and therefore cannot be implemented directly on the load balancer.